 - WomenConnect is a business development effort in our Los Angeles, New York, San Francisco and Washington offices.
 In an informal setting, we bring together women attorneys and women clients for an evening of networking.
 The goals of this program are two-fold.
 One is to create more personal connections between all women attorneys at the firm, and the second is to introduce our women clients to other women at the firm.

-Arnold & Porter is an equal opportunity and affirmative action employer that does not discriminate on the basis of race, religion, color, national origin, sex, veteran's status, age, disability, sexual orientation, gender identity, genetic information, creed, citizenship status, marital status, or any other characteristic protected by federal, state or local laws.
-Our Firm's policy applies to all terms and conditions of employment.
-To achieve our goal of equal opportunity, Arnold & Porter maintains an affirmative action plan through which it makes good faith efforts to recruit, hire and advance in employment qualified minorities, females, disabled individuals and covered veterans.
-EOE M/F/V/D
+Arnold & Porter is an equal opportunity and affirmative action employer that does not discriminate on the basis ofrace, color, creed,religion, national origin, sex, age, marital status, sexual orientation, gender identity, disability, citizenship status, genetic information,protected veteran’s status, or any other characteristic protected by local, state, or federal laws, rules, or regulations.
+Our Firm'spolicy applies to all terms and conditions of employment.
+To achieve our goal of equal opportunity, Arnold & Porter maintains anaffirmative action plan through which it makes good faith efforts to recruit, hire and advance in employment qualified minorities,females, individuals with disabilities and protected veterans.
+If you would like more information about your EEO rights as an applicantunder the law, please click here.
+Arnold & Porter LLP is an EO Employer - M/F/Veteran/Disability